-The book, Great Anicient Egypt Projects (You Can Build Yourself), has arrived!
+The book, Great Ancient EGYPT Projects: You Can Build Yourself (Build It Yourself) has arrived!
 I quickly dove in and can certainly say that this was worth the investment.
 It is filled with historical facts, an introduction to housing, agriculture, transportation, Egyptian crafts and projects, and lots more.
 I’ve only gotten about half-way through, but I can’t wait to share some of the ideas I’ve gleaned.

 I don’t know why I didn’t think of this before, but Egypt is FULL of sand.
 It would be fun to have a few of those kiddie pools hanging around (indoors on tarp or outdoors) filled with sand and a few fake scorpions or frogs.
 Kids could dig through them and find the little creatures!